crcresearch/orcidfind/README.md

 # orcidfind
-Simple python script using the [Orcid Python Library](https://github.com/ORCID/python-orcid).

-This script adds command line interactivity that allows a user to search [Orcid](http://www.orcid.org) using the public API.
+Simple python script using the [Orcid Python Library](https://github.com/ORCID/python-orcid) that adds command line interactivity for searching the Orcid [Orcid](http://www.orcid.org) user database using their public API.
 There are two search categories: basic search and advanced search.
 The basic search allows a user to search Orcid for an Orcid user when the Orcid ID is not known.
-The advanced search allows for more detailedinformation to be accessed once the Orcid ID is known.
+The advanced search allows for more detailed information to be accessed once the Orcid ID is known.

 The Orcid [public API](http://members.orcid.org/api) is used with this program.
 There is no support for the member API.

 ## Version
-Version == 0.1a3
+Version == 0.1a4

 ## Download & Install
 You can use a pip install: